sidsatya/ailabor/README.md

 - **Bubble Plots**: Joint wage/employment/size plots

 ## TODO
-- Analyze changes in task shares over time
+- Analyze changes in task shares over time.
+Think about core vs. supplementary tasks and date as well.
 - Double check and understand differences in wage growth (check relative vs. absolute growth)
 - Check that replication can be run top to bottom and include full instructions.